ikus060/minarca/doc/installation.md

 ## Hardware Configuration

-**Note:** Configuring storage at the hardware or hypervisor level is outside the scope of this document but is essential for ensuring the system's viability.
+**Note:** Configuring storage at the hardware or hypervisor level is outside the scope of this document, but is essential for ensuring the system's viability.

 ### RAID Configuration
 For production environments, ensure your storage is configured correctly at the hardware level or in your hypervisor (e.g., RAID).
 If using ZFS, it is essential to configure your RAID controller in JBOD (Just a Bunch of Disks) mode to maximize ZFS's performance.